-Franklin Square, in partnership with Baltimore County and Healthcare for the Homeless in Baltimore City, established a new access point for primary care for people experiencing homelessness in Baltimore County.
+In January 2008, Franklin Square, in partnership with Baltimore County and Healthcare for the Homeless in Baltimore City, established a new access point for primary care for people experiencing homelessness in Baltimore County.
+This partnership establishes a medical home for vulnerable county residents and provides the preventive health care services people need before their health issues escalate into an emergency.